CHAPTER 1

 WHERE was this King born?
 Matthew 2:4-6

-The Bible tells us that THE DRAGON (see Revelation 12:9 to discover who the dragon is) wanted "to DEVOUR" the Christ child as soon as He was _____________ (Revelation 12:4), and the Dragon used Herod the monster to try to accomplish his purpose.
+The Bible tells us that the DRAGON (see Revelation 12:9 to discover who the dragon is) wanted "to devour" the Christ child as soon as He was _____________ (Revelation 12:4), and the Dragon used Herod the monster to try to accomplish this purpose.

 Why did Satan want to destroy Jesus?
 According to Luke 8:12, the devil does not want people to B__________________ and be S_______________.
 Can a person be saved if there is no Saviour? ____